 The canal's rebirth, against all the odds, is the outstanding success of the canal restoration movement.
 After being derelict for 50 years, it reopened to boats in 2001, thanks to the efforts of the local community and the Huddersfield Canal Society.

-There are strict beam constraints on this canal which has pinch points at a number of sites and is only wide enough for boats up to 6’ 10’’.
-If you would like further information about this please contact our office at Red Bull on 03030 404040.
+There are strict beam constraints on this canal, which has pinch points at a number of sites and is only wide enough for boats up to 6’ 10’’.
+If you would like further information about this please contact 03030 404040.

 Standedge Tunnel is the longest, highest and oldest tunnel to be built in Britain - and the nearby Visitor Centre is a great place for a family day out.
-We've put together a free map and guide to Standedge Tunnel, with useful information for all the family.
+But it's not the only place to visit along this spectacluar canal.

 Direct routes from Manchester and the north-west to the waterways of East Yorkshire were proposed in the mid 18th century, but it was not until 1794 that Acts were passed for both the Huddersfield Narrow Canal and the Rochdale Canal as alternative trans-Pennine routes to the Leeds & Liverpool Canal.

 Despite a length of less than 20 miles, there were numerous engineering difficulties to overcome on the Huddersfield Narrow.
 The construction of Standedge Tunnel - the highest, longest and deepest canal tunnel in Britain - almost bankrupted the entire project with around 50 workers being killed during its construction.